The battle on the NEG is far from over

 On August 9, 2018, states agreed to let NEG go out for consultation, provided that the energy minister, John Frydenberg emerges with an agreement from his party room colleagues next week on the emissions reduction components of the scheme.
 This approval is only on its preliminary level, it should undergo additional negotiation before the federal approves it.

-The required state legislation will go out to the stakeholders if Frydenberg overcomes objections from Tony Abbot, the former prime minister and others.
+The required state legislation will go out to the stakeholders if Frydenberg overcomes objections from Tony Abbot, the former prime minister, and others.
 Frydenberg is ready for the review of the emissions reduction target he has proposed in 2024.

 Shane Rattenbury, the ACT’s Climate change minister said, “We are going to need some flexibility on the part of the Commonwealth”.
 While Cameron Dick, the Queensland state’s resources minister said that the current emissions target of 26% was “inadequate”.

-On August 13, 2018, Frydenberg secured seven members of the committee voted in favour of the commonwealth components of the scheme going to the much-anticipated Coalition party room for consideration on August 14, for debate on NEG.
+On August 13, 2018, Frydenberg secured seven members of the committee voted in favor of the commonwealth components of the scheme going to the much-anticipated Coalition party room for consideration on August 14, for debate on NEG.
 This will be a challenge for Frydenberg to face his government colleagues due to lack of firm in-principle agreement from the states.
 He is seeking a party room signoff for the emissions reduction component of the scheme.

 The government will need Labor’s support to legislate, on the other hand, the opposition will try to amend to the proposal to increase the degree of ambition from the current level of a 26% emission reduction cut by 2030.